Roshani-Udupa/kannada-voice-to-text-correction-web-app/README.md

 # Kannada Voice-to-Text Correction Web Application - Problem Statement 1

 A web application that records or uploads Kannada audio, converts it to text using Speech-to-Text APIs, highlights confusing/misrecognized Kannada characters (including ottaksharas), and lets users correct them interactively.
-The final output can be exported as PDF or TXT containing both model-generated and user-corrected text.
+The final output can be exported as TXT containing both model-generated and user-corrected text.

 ## Features